 The walk winds through gum forests & into mystic valleys.
 It bends and inclines, taking you to great heights with expansive views.
 We chose to walk in the month of June and I would perhaps recommend sticking to the earlier summer months unless you’re prepared with snowshoes and cross country skis.

 Cascades Hut is rustic & cosy, with a fire inside if you’re sleeping over.
 If not then pop your bottle of bubbles, gorge on cheese and take in the serenity.
 Two options from here; take the same 10km track back for a return journey or continue to follow the path deeper into Pilot Wilderness past Tin Mine Huts to Nine Mile Trail which will spit you out at Barry Way – where you’ll need to be collected.

 Please Note: Kosciuszko’s Alpine Huts are only for emergency use.
 You should bring a tent and not rely on the huts.
 More here.

 - Sun protection

 - Snow friendly hiking boots (waterproof, thick, grippy soles)

-- A mattress/swag and sleeping bag if you’re staying over
+- A sleeping mat, sleeping bag and tent if you’re staying out for a night

 Intermediate – you’ll need to be fit to walk 20km in a single day.